mongodb/docs/source/includes/fact-welcome-promo.rst

-.. admonition:: Welcome AWS Users
+.. admonition:: AWS USERS
    :class: note

+   Welcome AWS users!
    `MongoDB Atlas <https://www.mongodb.com/cloud/atlas?jmp=docs>`_ is the fully-managed database-as-a-service with all the features and performance of MongoDB.
 Atlas runs on AWS, Azure, and GCP.
-To explore Atlas, use the promotional code ``REALMONGO`` for $250 of Atlas credit.
+To explore Atlas, use the promotional code ``REALMONGO`` for 250USD of Atlas credit.